sunnyskydream/Self-Projects/README.md

 # Self-projects
 <b>1. <a href="https://github.com/sunnyskydream/Self-Projects/blob/main/%5BProject%5D_What_are_the_key_drivers_to_higher_BA_and_DS_salary.ipynb">[Project] What are the key drivers to higher BA and DS salary?</a></b> <br/>
 *higher here means above average total yearly compensation = $185,067<br/>
-- Summary: Defined above average salary for higher salary and ran multiple classification models and find that base salary and stock grant value plays the first two key drivers for total yearly compensation.
-However, gender, race and education doesn't indicate any high impact on salary triage.<br/>
+- Summary: Motivated to learn key drivers for career compensation and familiarized myself with the job market, I used data from levels.fyi and ran EDA, Decision Tree model in Python to find interpretable drivers.
+Results shown base salary and stock grant value play the first two key drivers for total yearly compensation.
+However, gender, race and education didn't indicate any high impact on salary triage<br/>
-- Utilized knowledge: Python (EDA, Decision Tree, Logistic Regression, Random Forest, Gradient Boosting)<br/>

 - Recommendation for higher compensation in Business Analyst and Data Scientist<br/>
 A. Data Science title leads to higher pay than Business Analyst, so if possible, go for Data Scientist.<br/>